sccn/sccn.github.io/tutorials/09_source/EEG_sources.md

 Using DIPFIT to fit one dipole to EEG or ERP scalp maps
 --------

-Though the implementation of the DIPFIT plug-in has not been expressly designed to fit dipoles to raw ERP or EEG scalp maps, EEGLAB provides a command-line function allowing DIPFIT to do so.
+Though the implementation of the DIPFIT plugin has not been expressly designed to fit dipoles to raw ERP or EEG scalp maps, EEGLAB provides a command-line function allowing DIPFIT to do so.
 Fitting may only be performed at selected time points, not throughout a time window.
 First, you must specify the DIPFIT settings on the selected dataset.
-Then, to fit a time point at 100 ms in an average ERP waveform (for example) from the main tutorial data set, use the following Matlab commands.
+Then, to fit a time point at 100 ms in an average ERP waveform (for example) from the main tutorial data set, use the following MATLAB commands.

 ``` matlab
 eeglab; close; % add path